Transportation Management Associations

 · Wayfinding and Multi-Modal Navigation Tools

 Transportation Management Associations can support Smart Growth efforts to create more creating more Accessible and resource efficient land use patterns.
 TMAs can provide Parking Management and brokerage services that result in more efficient use of parking resources (Parking Solutions).
 This can reduce the need to expand parking capacity, reduce the total amount of land that must be paved in an area, and allow increased Clustering.
 For example, a church may allow its parking spaces to be used by a nearby restaurant on Saturday nights in exchange for use of the restaurant’s parking on Sunday mornings.
-This results in more efficient use of parking resources, and allows employers with successful Commute Trip Reduction programs to recoup their costs by leasing excess parking spaces.
+This results in more efficient use of parking resources, and allows employers with successful Commute Trip Reduction programs to recoup their costs by leasing excess parking spaces (Shoup 2016).

 How it is Implemented